dgoelziLAB/Jira-Integration-Java/README.md

 ## Updates
   Few updates being worked on
-    - getting screen shots and HTML report attached to Execution Issue
+    * getting screen shots and HTML report attached to Execution Issue
-    - add more
+    * add more scenarios where issues are crated